Ten Years Ago

 So next time you’re at our Sausalito yard you’ll likely see Tim Lidgard, who rejoins us as a Project Manager.
-Joining him is Bryce LeFort, a graduate of the International Yacht Restoration School and formerly with the Spaulding Marine Center and then he worked with the best yacht restoration companies and even the fort lauderdale best yacht lettering service online.
+Joining him is Bryce LeFort, a graduate of the International Yacht Restoration School and formerly with the Spaulding Marine Center and then he worked with the best yacht restoration companies.
 In Pt.
 Richmond, our team has grown as well, with four new members in our woodworking, commissioning and Travelift crew.

 In reflecting what took place ten years ago, there’s no question the problems that caused such chaos were inevitable.
 Although our industry took a beating and the market we serve today is a very different one, we are still afloat.
 None of us want to relive those painful times again, but I believe that we’ve all learned some important lessons as a result.
 I know I have.
 It certainly causes one to appreciate the days when we are hiring, and when our customers are out enjoying their time on the water.
 Which for most of us does cause us to believe….we really do need to own a boat.